TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 - orphan_attachments.py: scans your attachments and detects if any are orphaned (and other related errors)
 - demo_account_currency_rates.py: demo script for beginner coders with some simple Moneydance API calls etc...
 - demo_calling_import_functions.py: demo script to show how to call deep API importFile() method and bypass UI popups
-- ofx_create_new_usaa_bank_profile.py: script to create a new bank logon / service profile to connect to USAA Bank within Moneydance
 - ofx_create_new_usaa_bank_custom_profile.py: script that creates a new custom USAA bank logon profile so that it can connect within Moneydance
-- ofx_create_new_secu_bank_custom_profile.py: script that create a new custom NCSECU bank logon profile so that it can connect within Moneydance